BREAKING

 they're craving, which instantly makes them think they still deserve

-your love and care--even when you're desperately trying to recover
+your love and care~ even when you're desperately trying to recover

-from their abuses.
+from their most recent abuses.

 Looking